Huggies Little Snugglers vs. Pampers Swaddlers (Newborn)

 Do you find a wetness indicator useful?

-Despite their acclaimed Baby Shape® design, the Huggies new born diapers leave an excess of material hanging down between the legs.
-This bulge will not go away regardless of how high you hike the diaper up baby’s crotch or tightly you secure the waist tabs.
+- Con: Despite their acclaimed Baby Shape® design, the Huggies newborn diapers leave an excess of material hanging down between the legs (see the photo above).
+This bulge will not go away, regardless of how high you hike the diaper up baby’s crotch or how tightly you secure the waist tabs.

-They also also leave a gap around baby’s legs, regardless of their double gusset leg design.
+- Con: They also leave a gap around baby’s legs, regardless of their double gusset leg design.
 No matter how I adjusted the diaper or waist tabs, I could not create a snug fit around the legs.
-It seems that Huggies are made for babies with chubby legs only and the Dry Touch® liner is no protection against leakage when baby has a squishy bowel movement.
+It seems that Huggies are made for babies with chubby legs only, and the Dry Touch® liner is no protection against leakage when baby has a squishy bowel movement.

 Bonus points to Pampers for a great fit.

-These two diapers seem to be clones of each other, right down to price.
-While the Huggies brand appears to be higher quality due to their special perks, those perks could not propel them above Pampers in functionality.
+These two diapers seem to be clones of each other, right down to the price.
+While the Huggies brand appears to be higher quality due to its special perks, those perks could not propel them above Pampers in functionality.

-When Baby hit size 3 in diapers, Pampers began to give us problems.
+When baby hit size 3 in diapers, Pampers began to give us problems.
 We had leaks and actual soak-through problems after a few hours.
-We reluctantly switched to Huggies and, although we still hated the silica beads, Huggies fit Baby better now and the absorbency is much better.
+We reluctantly switched to Huggies, and, although we still hated the silica beads, Huggies fit baby better now.
+The absorbency is also much better.